rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/Access Control/Types of Broken Access Controls/Insecure Direct Object References/Identifying IDOR/Compare User Roles.md

 }
 ```
-The second user may not have all of these API parameters
+The second user may not have all of these API parameters to replicate the call and should not be able to make the same call as `User1`.
+However, with these details at hand, we can try repeating the same API call while logged in as `User2` to see if the web application returns anything.